I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltgetfilterfrominstance.md

 <p> </p>

 ## -remarks
 <p><b>FltGetFilterFromInstance</b> adds a rundown reference to the opaque filter pointer returned in the <i>RetFilter</i> parameter.
-When this pointer is no longer needed, the caller must release it by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff543378">FltObjectDereference</a>.
+When this pointer is no longer needed, the caller must release it by calling <a href="..\fltkernel\nf-fltkernel-fltobjectdereference.md">FltObjectDereference</a>.
 Thus every successful call to <b>FltGetFilterFromInstance</b> must be matched by a subsequent call to <b>FltObjectDereference</b>. </p>

-<p>To get an opaque volume pointer for the volume to which a given minifilter driver instance is attached, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff543214">FltGetVolumeFromInstance</a>. </p>

-<p>To enumerate all instances of a given minifilter driver, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542071">FltEnumerateInstanceInformationByFilter</a>. </p>

-<p>To enumerate instances of all minifilter drivers on all volumes, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542090">FltEnumerateInstances</a>. </p>

-<p><b>FltGetFilterFromInstance</b> adds a rundown reference to the opaque filter pointer returned in the <i>RetFilter</i> parameter.
-When this pointer is no longer needed, the caller must release it by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff543378">FltObjectDereference</a>.
-Thus every successful call to <b>FltGetFilterFromInstance</b> must be matched by a subsequent call to <b>FltObjectDereference</b>. </p>

-<p>To get an opaque volume pointer for the volume to which a given minifilter driver instance is attached, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff543214">FltGetVolumeFromInstance</a>. </p>
+<p>To get an opaque volume pointer for the volume to which a given minifilter driver instance is attached, call <a href="..\fltkernel\nf-fltkernel-fltgetvolumefrominstance.md">FltGetVolumeFromInstance</a>. </p>

-<p>To enumerate all instances of a given minifilter driver, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542071">FltEnumerateInstanceInformationByFilter</a>. </p>
+<p>To enumerate all instances of a given minifilter driver, call <a href="..\fltkernel\nf-fltkernel-fltenumerateinstanceinformationbyfilter.md">FltEnumerateInstanceInformationByFilter</a>. </p>

-<p>To enumerate instances of all minifilter drivers on all volumes, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542090">FltEnumerateInstances</a>. </p>
+<p>To enumerate instances of all minifilter drivers on all volumes, call <a href="..\fltkernel\nf-fltkernel-fltenumerateinstances.md">FltEnumerateInstances</a>. </p>

 ## -requirements
 <table>